How to visit Hoan Kiem Lake in Hanoi

 Hoan Kiem Lake.
 Photo: Xuanduongvan87/Pixabay

-• Address: Hang Trong Street, Hoan Kiem District, Hanoi, Vietnam
+• Location: Hang Trong Street, Hoan Kiem District, Hanoi, Vietnam

-• Entrance fee: Free to visit the lake, but 30,000 VND/guest for visiting Ngoc Son Temple in the island in the lake.
+• Entrance Fee: Free for the lake area; 30,000 VND for visiting Ngoc Son Temple on the lake’s small island.

 turtle tower hanoi